10/26/2022

 Matt Sheeran

-Yes, thanks for taking my questions.
-Phil, just trying to get your perspective on the outlook.
+Yes.
+Thanks for taking my questions.
+Phil, Just trying to get your perspective on the outlook.
 It looks like you're down a little bit seasonally.
-You're booked to build spondyliaparity after how many quarters of very positive.
-Some of the suppliers, the semi-electrical suppliers and other component suppliers are modeling or at least looking more cautiously to Q4.
+Your book to bill is finally at parity after how many quarters of very positive.
+Some of the suppliers, the semi-electric suppliers and other component suppliers, modeling or at least looking more cautiously to Q4.
 Texas Instruments last night guided down double digits.
 Other component suppliers are starting to see some inventory correction going on at customers.
-It doesn't sound like you're seeing that in a big way yet.
-Is it that you're lagging the cycle or are there still those hard to get parts where customers are still dealing with that imbalance and they're not going to start cutting their inventory until that straightens out?
+It doesn't sound like You're seeing that in a big way yet.
+Is it that you're lagging the cycle, or are there still those hard-to-get parts where customers are still dealing with that imbalance and they're not going to start cutting their inventory until that straightens out?

 speaker